6ix9ine: Other feuds

-Since his early prison release in April 2020, due to COVID-19 concerns, 6ix9ine has been engaged in a number of feuds, with among others, Meek Mill, 50 Cent, Anuel AA, YG, Rich the Kid, as well as Future—the latter notably involving 6ix9ine mocking Future's parental characteristics and Future going on a Twitter tirade against 6ix9ine.
+In 2018, Hernandez was involved in a feud with fellow New York rapper Casanova, which led to a shooting incident between both of their entourages at the Barclays Center.
+Their beef was "squashed" in the same year.

-Between August and September 2020, 6ix9ine was embroiled in a feud with rappers Lil Durk and Lil Reese, who called the rapper out for snitching against his former associates.
-6ix9ine reacted to Lil Durk who claimed 6ix9ine's record label tried to pay him $3 million to continue their dispute.
-Rapper Lil Tjay made similar claims.
+Since his early prison release in April 2020, Hernandez has antagonized and been engaged in a number of feuds, with among others, Meek Mill, 50 Cent, Anuel AA, YG, Rich the Kid, Future, Fivio Foreign, Yailin La Más Viral, and Lil Tjay.
+Hernandez has attempted to feud with Chicago drill artists King Von and Lil Durk.
+Lil Durk claimed Hernandez's record label tried to pay him $3 million to continue their dispute.
+Lil Tjay made similar claims.